 Can applicants partially complete ADDITIONAL SUPPLEMENTARY questions for a course choice and return to complete them before finalising and completing the online application?

 Yes, applicants can partially complete the additional questions for a course choice and click on SAVE ANSWERS and return to complete them later.
 The ADDITIONAL SUPPLEMENTARY questions are final once the applicant agrees to proceed to the payment option of the online application.
 In addition to saving the additional questions answers, the applicant should also save the first page of the online application before exiting the application completely (see FAQ 4 above).
 To return to complete the application again, applicants login to PAC and click on Application Status anc select Continue application.

-However, please note that your application will not be processed until the date the Postgraduate Applications Centre receive your application fee payment (please ensure you secure a certificate of postage when posting your application fee).
-Payments by Postal Order and Bank Draft should be made immediately after submitting your online application.
+However, please note that your application will not be processed until the date the Postgraduate Applications Centre receive your application fee payment.
+Payments by Bank Transfer should be made immediately after submitting your online application.

 Why am I not getting emails from the Postgraduate Applications Centre in Galway and University College Cork?
 I have not received an email receipt from the Postgraduate Applications Centre in Galway confirming receipt of my online application, or I have not received any correspondence by email with regard to the status of my application.